 Position post Brexit

-For those litigating disputes with a European dimension, the current rules provide a relatively comprehensive framework setting out how issues relating to jurisdiction, the recognition and enforcement of judgments, governing law and the service of documents and taking of evidence will be dealt with by the courts of member states.
-While a Brexit will change this, the extent of the change is currently unclear.
-It all depends on the arrangements entered into between the UK and EU member states, now that notice to leave has been served.
-However, the current rules will remain in force for the present and any sudden change could be mitigated to some extent if the Great Repeal Bill is enacted as currently planned, although, this will depend on the outcome of the negotiations.
+For those seeking to commence litigation post-Brexit with a European dimension, the current rules provide a relatively comprehensive framework setting out how issues relating to jurisdiction, the recognition and enforcement of judgments, governing law and the service of documents and the taking of evidence will be dealt with by the courts of member states.
+While Brexit will change this, the extent of the change is unclear.
+It all depends on the arrangements entered into between the UK and EU member states, now that notice has been served.
+However, the current rules will remain in force for the present and any sudden change could be mitigated to some extent if the EUW Bill is enacted as currently planned, although, this will depend on the outcome of the negotiations.

 Jurisdiction and the recognition and enforcement of judgments